Carol Zhao: 2010–11

 In July 2010, Zhao won three straight junior singles tournaments at the G5 in Edmonton, G4 in Vancouver and G5 in Manitoba, respectively.
 She also won three junior doubles tournaments around that time.
 She reached the semifinals in doubles of the GB1 in Tulsa in October.
 In November, Zhao played her first professional quarterfinal at the $50k tournament in Toronto.

 In January 2011, Zhao reached the semifinals in doubles to back to back tournaments, the GA in Tlalnepantla and the G1 in San José.
 In March, she lost to Ashleigh Barty in the final of the G1 in Kuching.
-Zhao reached in June the second round of the French Open, her first junior Grand Slam tournament.
-She lost in the first round of the junior US Open in September.
+Zhao reached in June the second round of the French Open, her first junior Grand Slam tournament, and lost in the first round of the US Open in September.

 2012

 In January 2012, Zhao lost in the second round in singles and the quarterfinals in doubles at the junior Australian Open.
 In March, she made the final in both singles and doubles of the G1 in Nonthaburi, but only won the doubles title.
 She lost a week later to Elizaveta Kulichkova in the final of the G1 in Sarawak.
 Zhao reached the second round for the second straight year at the junior French Open.
 In late June, Zhao reached her third G1 final of the year, but lost this time to fellow Canadian Eugenie Bouchard in three sets.
 Three of the four semifinalists were Canadian at this tournament (the third was Françoise Abanda).
 However, she lost in the first round of the junior Wimbledon Championships.

 In September, Zhao lost in an all-Canadian final at the G1 in Repentigny to Françoise Abanda.
 A week later, she made it to the third round in singles at the junior US Open.
 She also reached the quarterfinals in doubles.
 In mid-September, Zhao reached the quarterfinals in doubles of the WTA tournament in Quebec City.
 In October, she ended runner-up in the GB1 in Tulsa, but won the final in doubles.